ff13dfly/Anchor/js/README.md

 ## Overview

-Anchor.js is a library to access Anchor pallet which supply the On-chain Linked List function.
-Playing on the Playgroud is the recommand way to know Anchor well.
-All functions in anchor.js  is used in the playground code.
+Anchor.js is a library to access **anchor node** which supply the On-chain Linked List function.
+Playing on the [Playgroud](https://playground.metanchor.net) is the recommand way to know **anchor** well.
+All methods in anchor.js are reflected in the playground.

 ## Data structure

-Anchor is a simple way to access substrate world, there are four main data structure which you need paying attention to.
+Anchor is a simple way to access blockchain world via [Substrate](https://github.com/paritytech/substrate), there are four main data structures which you need paying attention to.

 ### Anchor Location

 Coding with anchor, you need to locate the data on chain.
 There are two ways, almost the same, the most important part is anchor name.
-By the way, as the data is pubilc on-chain, anybody can access the anchor data without limitation.
+By the way, as the data is public on-chain, anybody can access the anchor data without limitation.

 ```Javascript
     //just anchor name.
 Anchor.js treated as the latest data of anchor